Leibou/Ibrahima_NIANG_050192/README.md

-# School Management Peoject - Test for Anywr
+# School Management Project - Test for Anywr
 This test project aims to demostrate :

 ## Features